Black and white abstract horizontal streaks creating a dynamic textured pattern.

 Keynote

 Expect a masterclass in strategic foresight that moves past nostalgia and forces you to confront the future with a "so what" attitude.
 Garelli uses his trademark graphics and "no-holds-barred" analysis to strip away the illusions of the past.
 He won't just tell you that the world has changed; he will show you how to reinvent your business model to lead in the age of decoupling.
+Discover the New World of Competitiveness in 2026, and Beyond.

 14:30 - 15:00